Extinct language

-An extinct language is a language that no longer has any speakers, especially if the language has no living descendants.
-In contrast, a dead language is one that is no longer the native language of any community, even if it is still in use, like Latin.
-A dormant language is a dead language that still serves as a symbol of ethnic identity to a particular group.
-These languages are often undergoing a process of revitalisation.
-Languages that currently have living native speakers are sometimes called modern languages to contrast them with dead languages, especially in educational contexts.
+An extinct language or dead language is a language with no living native speakers.
+A dormant language is a dead language that still serves as a symbol of ethnic identity to an ethnic group; these languages are often undergoing a process of revitalisation.
+Languages that have first-language speakers are known as modern or living languages to contrast them with dead languages, especially in educational contexts.

-In the modern period, languages have typically become extinct as a result of the process of cultural assimilation leading to language shift, and the gradual abandonment of a native language in favour of a foreign lingua franca, largely those of European countries.
+Languages have typically become extinct as a result of the process of cultural assimilation leading to language shift, and the gradual abandonment of a native language in favor of a foreign lingua franca.

 As of the 2000s, a total of roughly 7,000 natively spoken languages existed worldwide.
-Most of these are minor languages in danger of extinction; one estimate published in 2004 expected that some 90% of the currently spoken languages will have become extinct by 2050.
+Most of these are minor languages in danger of extinction; one estimate published in 2004 expected that some 90% of the languages spoken at that time will have become extinct by 2050.